MegAnthonyKeogh/store/README.md

 You'll see in the Solution Explorer that some of the architecture of the site is created for you.
 ![Starting layout](StartingSS.png)

+Next we want to make sure the application as is, is working.
+Click Build on the top navigation bar to build the solution.
+After the immediate window or output tells you the build was successful, or something like this prints out `========== Build: 0 succeeded, 0 failed, 1 up-to-date, 0 skipped ==========` launch the application.
+Do this by going to Debug and select Start without Debugging.
+We didn't set any Debugging break points, so starting with Debugging is unnecessary.
+Your browser will launch the site.
+It should look like this below.
+Make sure the links work too.
+Click around and see what's already been built to help you.
+![Initial Site Build] (LaunchSS.png)